mes32/feedback-loop-redux/README.md

 createdb prime_feedback

 # 3. Create a table in 'prime_feedback' named 'feedback'
-#    - See database.sql for details
+#    - See data.sql for details

 # 4. Install node dependancies using NPM
 npm install